 Weed burners vary in their heat output, with some models producing more than others.
 Common torches range between 20,000 and 500,000 BTUs.

 Q. Can a weed torch help with poison ivy?

 Burning poison ivy is a bad idea.
 The oil in poison ivy, oak, or sumac that causes itchy blisters is called urushiol.
 If you burn these plants, the oil attaches itself to the smoke particles, which can land in your lungs and cause serious respiratory irritation.

 Q. Do I need to reduce the weed to ash or simply brown it to destroy it?

 Generally speaking, burning the weeds to charred ash isn’t necessary.
-Simply heating the plant for a few seconds until it wilts and browns should be enough to destroy it.
+Simply heating the plant for a few seconds until it wilts should be enough to destroy it.

 Q. How do you start a weed burner?

 Starting a weed burner is typically very easy.
 Start by attaching the propane to the wand, or the hose to the propane tank, depending on the model.
 Next, open the valve on the propane tank, if it has one.
 Then open the valve on the wand to let some gas pass through.
 Finally, press the built-in igniter or use a striker held (safely) near the nozzle while striking to light the weed torch.

 Why Trust Bob Vila